mbrevoort/sigint-emitter-java/README.md

 v0.2 - 1/18/2012 - Emission Spec v1

 	* Added support for publishing into multiple AMQP brokers in a round-robin way.

+v0.3 - 1/25/2012 - Emission Spec v1

+	* Added config option to publish emissions in BSON or JSON.